arunkumarramesh/Methylation/Pipeline_lyrata.md

-# Pipeline for getting SMPs and SNPs

-Example for Arabidopsis lyrata shown
+# Pipeline for getting SMPs and SNPs for Arabidopsis lyrata

 1. Download data from NCBI
 ```